 Portable Raised Planters / Containers

-Soil or compost choices in container gardening is a little different than growing in larger planters as you will need to use a more compost based soil; this is because smaller volumes of soil are unable to hold enough moisture for healthy plants.
-For smaller containers use compost only while large pots (too big to move when full) can be filled with a 20% soil and 80% compost mix.
-Remember due to the smaller growing space and limited nutrient availability you will need to add extra feed to your plants; we recommend a natural feed like our 'Seafeed' seaweed and manure pellets.
+Soil or compost choices in container gardening are a little different than growing in larger planters, as you will need to use a more compost based soil.
+This is because smaller volumes of soil are unable to hold enough moisture for healthy plants.
+For smaller containers use compost only, while large pots (too big to move when full) can be filled with a 20% soil and 80% compost mix.
+Remember due to the smaller growing space and limited nutrient availability you will need to add extra feed to your plants.
+We recommend a natural feed like our 'Seafeed' seaweed and manure pellets.

 Watering is always an issue in urban gardening so before filling it, ensure your planter has adequate drainage and is strong enough to contain it's fill of soil when wet.
-It is also much handier to arrange your pots to your liking before adding compost and panting up, they will be a lot more difficult to move when they're full!
+It is also much handier to arrange your pots to your liking before adding compost and planting up.
+They will be a lot more difficult to move when they're full!

 Help and advice